There are many reasons to love Hokkaido. It’s Japan’s northernmost prefecture and one of its most beautiful.

 Check out my post on the Snow Light Path Festival in Otaru for more pictures and information.
 Otaru is easy enough to visit on your own but if you’d like to go on a guided tour, then you can book one through Klook.

-A Russian skier friend of mine told me that the best skiing he’s ever experienced is in Hokkaido.
+An avid skier I know told me that the best skiing he’s ever experienced is in Hokkaido.
 He’s skied everywhere but he loved it here so much that he now goes back every year.

 Adventurous travelers will enjoy this.
 Neither Ren nor I had ever ridden a snowmobile before so we were excited to try something new.
 We did a fun 1-hr, 20-25 km snowmobile ride at Snowmobile Land which is about an hour away by bus from downtown Sapporo.